 Benavidez has been a prizewinner of multiple international solo competitions.
 He is the only tubist to have been awarded both the New Horizons Fellowship and the Orchestral Fellowship at the Aspen Music Festival where he was a student for six summers, held the principal tuba chair in the festival orchestra, and was the winner of the prestigious Aspen Music Festival concerto competition.

 As a scholar, Benavidez was awarded the McKnight Faculty Fellowship to complete his research on the most significant solo repertoire for tuba, culminating in a critical volume that will be published by Oxford University Press for release in 2023.
-He currently serves as the editor of the ITEA Journal and was the editor for Flow Studies through Mountain Peak Music, a daily routine regimen for tuba.
+He currently serves as the editor-in-chief for the ITEA Journal and was the editor for Flow Studies through Mountain Peak Music, a daily routine regimen for tuba.